ulfalizer/Kconfiglib/README.md

 as well as when running the test suite.

- * At least two things make it a bit awkward to replicate a 'menuconfig'-like interface in Kconfiglib at the moment.
+ * At least two things make it a bit awkward to replicate a 'menuconfig'-like interface in Kconfiglib at the moment (but see [SConf](https://github.com/CoryXie/SConf), as mentioned above).
 APIs could be added if needed.

    * There are no good APIs for figuring out what other symbols change in value when the value of some symbol is changed, to allow for "live" updates